Glossary

 Matching of Burls, Crotches, & Stumps

-These wood figures need special treatment when being matched into faces because of there generally exotic grains.
-Burls and crotches have a tendency to be buckled.
-When making a panel face it is usually necessary to flatten and patch the veneer.
-They also have a tendency to develop fine hairline splits, so must be carefully handled in manufacturing.
-This extra labor usually adds to the expense of using these grains, however the results are well worth the cost.
+These wood figures need special treatment when being matched into faces because of their generally exotic grains.
+Burls and crotches have a tendency to buckle.
+When making a panel face, it is usually necessary to flatten and patch the veneer.
+These also have a tendency to develop fine hairline splits, so this veneer must be carefully handled.
+This extra labor usually adds to the expense of using these grains, however, the results are well worth the cost.

 Microllam